7 Amazing Benefits of Deep Breathing According to Science

 3.Deep breathing reduces the sensation of pain

-Something we often do almost unconsciously when we feel pain is holding our breath.
+Something you often do almost unconsciously when you feel pain is hold your breath.

-This is a natural brain mechanism that occurs when we get hit by something or when we are injured.
+This is a natural brain mechanism that occurs when you get hit by something or when you get injured.

 Try holding your breath for a few seconds and then take a deep, slow breath.

-This is how you’ll release endorphins, which natural analgesics created in the body.
+This is how you’ll release endorphins, which are natural analgesics created in the body.

 4. It’ll help you improve your posture

-Something as easy as practicing deep breathing from today onwards will allow you to improve your body posture and, above all, the back-neck axis.
+Something as easy as practicing deep breathing from today on will allow you to improve your body posture and, above all, the back-neck axis.

-By filling your lungs with air, you stimulate the spine to place it in a more harmonious, balanced and correct posture.
+By filling your lungs with air, you stimulate the spine to place it in a more harmonious, balanced and healthy posture.

 5. Deep breathing stimulates the lymphatic system